Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Day 6 – Vis and the Blue Cave

-The Blue Cave (also Blue Grotto or Plava Spilja) is a gorgeous sea cave on the east side of the island of Biševo, just of the coast of Vis island.
+The Blue Cave (also Blue Grotto or Plava Spilja) is a gorgeous sea cave on the east side of the island of Biševo, just off the coast of Vis island.
 The Blue Cave is by far the most popular day trip in this part of Croatia.

 Read next: Your guide to visiting the Blue Cave